mirai-toto/DisableVillagers/README.md

 * **`spareExperiencedVillagers`**
   Only works if `killVillagers` is `true`.
   Villagers that have been traded with (i.e., have XP) will be spared.
+  So if you want to keep some villagers but prevent more from spawning, set this to true.

 * **`breeding`**
   Enables or disables villager breeding.